minvws/action-php-composer-install/README.md

 The action provides the following outputs:

-- `php_version`: The PHP version that was installed.
+- `php-version`: The PHP version that was installed.

 ## Contributing